ITR Filing Deadline Missed? Last chance to claim your tax refund.

 What is the difference between Gross Total Income and Total Income?

 Gross Total Income is calculated foremost by adding your income under all five heads of income.
 Now, to arrive at the Total income, you must subtract from it the deductions under Chapter VI A of the Income Tax Act 1961.
-I.e., the deduction ranging from section 80C to 80U.
+I.e., the deduction ranges from section 80C to 80U.
 This means -

 Income From Salary xx